 The anime production line.
 I was asked to talk about the hierarchy of anime production, so here is a very basic explanation of some of the key steps in anime production.

 As a way of outlining the basic workflow, I'll give a brief rundown of what each of the terms that you find in anime credits entails.
 The terms are ordered in basic production order, from pre-production tasks to animation tasks to final assembly.
 I'll limit this discussion to the terms that pertain to the animation without touching on the other aspects like writing, production, art, etc., because otherwise it would take way too long to write, and I know less about those.

 Who were the people who contributed to its change and how was it influenced by the war?
-Tofugu.
+Background on Art and Animation (Manga and Anime) Tofugu.
 Anime vs Cartoon.
 Differences in Visual Characteristics Anime illustrations are known to be exaggerated as far as physical features are concerned.

 Usually, one can differentiate anime from a cartoon by observing the physical traits of the characters.
 Anime characters include "large eyes, big hair and elongated limbs" and — in the case of manga (anime comics) — "dramatically shaped speech bubbles, speed lines and onomatopoeic, exclamatory typography. " Cartoons, however, approximate reality a little more and carry traces of day-to-day life in them.
-Facial Expressions.
+Facial Expressions Facial expressions for anime characters are often different in form than their counterparts in western animation.
 What differentiates anime from regular cartoons? - Anime & Manga Stack Exchange.
 No matter how you look at it, an anime is a cartoon.

 The main difference is that an anime is considered a Japanese style of cartoons in the West.
 Top 5 Major Differences Between Anime and Cartoon.
 Anime is not cartoon.